agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step4.md

 ## Attempt to Release a Slow Build

 Now attempt to release a slow build.
-Cloud Automation will release the artifact to `qa` as there are no quality checks in `qa`.
+Keptn will release the artifact to `qa` as there are no quality checks in `qa`.
 The quality evaluation before production will fail (as it should), thus the slow artifact is never released to production - protecting users.

 ```
-cloud_automation trigger delivery \
+keptn trigger delivery \
 --project=fulltour \
 --service=helloservice \
 --image="ghcr.io/podtato-head/podtatoserver:v0.1.2" \